jfederico/scalelite-run/README.md

 # scalelite-run

-This document provides instructions on how to deploy scalelite behind a nginx proxy using docker-compose.
+This document provides instructions on how to quickly [Scalelite](https://github.com/blindsidenetworks/scalelite), a stateful BigBlueButton load balancer, using docker-compose.

 This can be performed as an [All-In-One-Box Deployment](#all-in-one-box-deployment) or making use of distributed services in the cloud (or virtual private cloud) through a cloud computing provider as a [Distributed Deployment](#distributed-deployment).